VirtualHere Client - Frequently Asked Questions

 What are the VirtualHere Client Technical Limitations?

-The client can connect to up to 511 VirtualHere USB servers simultaneously.
+The client can connect to any number of VirtualHere USB servers simultaneously (limited only by the client memory).
 The OSX version of the client will not work with isochronous devices such as speakers,microphones and webcams.
-The Windows, Linux and Android clients do work with these devices.
+The Windows and Linux clients do work with these devices.

 Can i use Apple Configurator with VirtualHere to remotely refresh my iPads?